Signing Algorithms¶

 2. ECDSA (Elliptic Curve Digital Signature Algorithm)¶

-ECDSA offers the same security level as RSA but with much smaller key sizes, resulting in faster computations and smaller signatures.
+ECDSA offers comparable security to RSA with much smaller key sizes, which usually yields smaller signatures but is slower.

 | Algorithm | Description | Key Type | Curve |